-The opinion of value will be reviewed for completeness and accuracy by a review appraiser.
-Just compensation will be established by Sound Transit based on the reviewed appraisal.
+The opinion of value will be reviewed for completeness and accuracy by a review appraiser, and just compensation will be established by Sound Transit based on the reviewed appraisal.
 Sound

-Transit will offer to purchase your property if the appraisal determines the acquisition of only a portion of the property would leave an uneconomic remainder parcel that has little or no value or utility to you.
+Transit will offer to purchase the property in full if the agency determines the acquisition of only a portion of the property would leave an uneconomic remainder parcel that has little or no value or utility to the property owner.